ku1ik/rainbow/README.markdown

 Both `foreground/color/colour` and `background` accept color specified in any of the following ways:

-* color number (where 1 is red, 2 is green and so on):
+* color number (where 0 is black, 1 is red, 2 is green and so on):
   `Rainbow("hello").foreground(1)`

 * color name as a symbol (available: :black, :red, :green, :yellow, :blue,